Iman Qureshi: Career

 Qureshi worked for the homelessness charity Shelter before her writing career was established.
 In 2018, PAPAtango collaborated with the English Touring Theatre to co-produce Qureshi's prize-winning play 'The Funeral Director', with a premier in London at the Southwark Playhouse, followed by performances in Edinburgh, Manchester, Nottingham and Oxford.
 This was the first time that PAPAtango had co-produced a play.

 In 2019, 'My White Best Friend' series at the Bunker Theatre, curated by Rachel De-Lahay and Milli Bhatia, featured a monologue written by Qureshi.

 Qureshi was commissioned by Tamasha and Titi Dawudu to write two monologues for 'Hear me now', published by Oberon books.

 Qureshi wrote a short play, Birthday Begum, as writer in residence at Mulberry School for Girls, funded by Tamasha's 'Re Fuel' project, with performances at Rich Mix and Theatre Royal Stratford East.

+Her play, The Funeral Director, is being adapted for the screen with STV Productions.
+Her play, The Ministry of Lesbian Affairs, is also being adapted with NBCUniversal.
+She is one of 5 writers selected for ViacomCBS International Studios’ VIS unit's "First Look Deal Program."

 Qureshi has written comment pieces for the Huffington Post, Guardian, and Independent.